-25 Jul Male Infertility: Cause, Type and Treatment
+25 Jul Male Infertility: Cause, Symptoms, Type and Treatment

 In many of the infertility cases the male partner is equally responsible for the failure of natural conception.
 Male infertility can be defined, as a condition where a male partner is unable to contribute to the process of fertilization and the female partner is fertile enough for the pregnancy to occur.
 The emergence of male infertility has changed the scenario as earlier it was believed that only females are infertile and there is nothing wrong with their male partners.